BadScientist: Can a Research Agent Write Convincing but Unsound Papers that Fool LLM Reviewers?: Limitations

 \section{Limitations}

 \paragraph{Scope.} Our research focuses on presentation manipulation without executable code or real data generation, deliberately excluding prompt injection, forged credentials, and agent collusion to isolate this specific attack vector.
 Our scope is orthogonal to AI4Science misuse study \citep{he2023control, jiang2025sosbench}, which evaluate risks from scientific-knowledge misuse rather than reviewer-pipeline integrity.
 We evaluate three frontier LLMs with a standard rubric protocol; while results may vary across model families and augmented review systems, we expect similar failure modes given the fundamental pattern-matching vulnerabilities we identify.
 Real adversaries may employ hybrid strategies, though our approach already demonstrates systematic weaknesses.
+More powerful reviewer architectures incorporating literature search, artifact evaluation, or code execution are important future extensions; they were excluded here to preserve practical deployability and to isolate the failure modes of standard review pipelines.

 \paragraph{Generalization.} Our calibration uses ICLR 2025 data from AI/ML conference reviews.
 While acceptance rates and norms vary across disciplines and venues, our core finding—that presentation manipulation can deceive LLM reviewers—likely generalizes given the underlying pattern-matching limitations we identify.
 Adversarial adaptation remains an open challenge requiring ongoing research.